Permitted development (no planning permission required) near existing trees

 Hedgerows can also be protected.

-Trees increase a properties and neighborhood’s environmental, aesthetic and economic value, therefore it is worth keeping them healthy and happy.
+Trees increase a properties and neighbourhood’s environmental, aesthetic and economic value, therefore it is worth keeping them healthy and happy.

 How can I further protect the tree?

 If the tree requires pruning, consider using a qualified and insured tree surgeon.
 Not only will they have the right equipment but they will dispose of the arising’s for you.
 Find the right tree surgeon for you through the Arboricultural Association Approved Contractor Directory.

 The trunk can be protected by erecting a physical barrier.
 This is especially useful where vehicles or plant equipment (even pedestrian) are working in and around, or passing close by, the stem.
 The size and sturdiness of the barrier depends on the situation.
 The larger the plant equipment or closer to the tree it is, the greater the barrier size, more colourful and sturdy it should be.
 Different methods of tree protection can be found via a search engine.
 If necessary, Herras fence panels can be hired from local stores.

 If you need to move materials and vehicles over or through the exclusion zone and not on paths, driveways or patios, protect the soil from compaction by laying a temporary path surface.
 This will also protect and planting beds or grass and reduce the amount of garden restoration afterwards.
 Many specialist products are available which temporarily spread loads across a greater area and can be found via a search engine.
 Some hire shops also stock these.

 Don’t try to ‘lose’ soil on your site by stacking it under, or distributing it around the tree’s exclusion zone as it is detrimental to the tree.

 If you need to change the soil level or install trenches etc. this is more complex as specialist advice should be sort.